-- In the pediatric population, ureteroceles are most commonly diagnosed on prenatal ultrasounds, and symptomatic infants may present with infections or failure to thrive.
+In the pediatric population, ureteroceles are most commonly diagnosed on prenatal ultrasounds.
+Symptomatic infants may present with urinary tract infections (UTIs) or failure to thrive.
 Most patients with ureteroceles have ipsilateral hydronephrosis and/or dysplastic kidney.

-- Adult ureteroceles are typically found incidentally and are asymptomatic, but when symptomatic can result in urinary tract infections (UTIs), urinary retention, or hematuria.
+Adult ureteroceles are typically found incidentally and are usually asymptomatic.
+As in children, symptomatic ureteroceles can result in UTIs, urinary retention, or hematuria.
+Ureteroceles can be classified by anatomic location and number based on the following system:

 - Single system – Single kidney, collecting system, and ureter.